 When making your chicken coop, you want to select a flooring material that is durable, efficient, safe on the chickens’ feet, and easy to clean.
 Our overall favorite option is concrete because it provides the most protection and sanitary conditions.

-If you are on a tight budget or live in a cold environment, though, we recommend wood.
-Wood will be more difficult to clean, but it will be warmer and much less expensive.
-You can lay a rubber mat down on the wood to extend its lifespan too.
+If you are on a tight budget or live in a cold environment, we recommend wood.
+Wood will be more difficult to clean, but it will be warmer and less expensive.
+You can lay down a rubber mat on the wood to extend its lifespan.

-No matter which option you select, remember to keep the four factors we discussed above in mind so that you can find the best material for your needs.
-Also, don’t forget to lay down the perfect bedding material for your flock for extra warmth and comfort!
+No matter which option you select, remember to keep the four factors we discussed above in mind so you can find the best material for your needs.
+Also, don’t forget to put down the perfect bedding material for your flock for extra warmth and comfort!

 - You may want to read next: How to Choose a Safe Paint for Decorating Your Chicken Coop